nayemalam/McGillCoop/README.md

 - [x] Use the ORM technology Hibernate to map objects to database concepts
 - [x] Create a Spring/Spring Boot project
 - [x] Configure a build system using Gradle
-- [x] Use a Continuous Integration process using Travis CI to build and test the database layer
+- [x] Use a Continuous Integration process using Travis CI to build and test the database persistence layer